 Examples include, but are not limited to, exhibition catalogues, artist’s books, chap books, short essay format and creative writing as well as online art folios or editions and recorded sound work or interviews.
 Publications may be in English, French or other languages.

 The Small Walker Press is predicated on and values interdisciplinary cooperation and the exploration of image and text.
 It seeks to contribute to and participate in the promotion of book culture.

-Catherine Parayre (Studies in Arts and Culture / Modern Languages, Literatures and Culture) and Derek Knight (Visual Arts).
+Catherine Parayre (Studies in Arts and Culture / Modern Languages, Literatures and Cultures) and Nicholas Hauck (Modern Languages, Literatures and Cultures).